CMMC is a new Department of Defense (DoD) program called the Cybersecurity Maturity Model Certification (CMMC).

 The CMMC framework consists of five maturity levels of level 1 through 5 where there is an increasing level of systems controls and process compliance requirements to protect information.

 Level 1 is basic cybersecurity hygiene covering systems and process across your company.
 If you company handles data such as Federal Contact Information (FCI) data then you will at a minimum require level 1 compliance.
 Level 3 is a moderate level of cybersecurity hygiene similar to that of NIST-800-171 and DFARS 252.204-7012 and will be required if you handle Controlled Unclassified Information (CUI).

 Level 5 of the CMMC calls for the most advanced cybersecurity practices within and beyond the perimeter of CUI protection.

 Who does CMMC apply to?

-CMMC applies to ALL government contractors, primes and subs, who do business with the Department of Defense.
+CMMC will apply to ALL government contractors, primes and subs, who do business with the Department of Defense.
 This includes over 300,000 organizations that will need to be certified.
-Previously, federal contractors were allowed to self-certify.
-With the inception of CMMC, defense contractors must now achieve CMMC certification via a certified and accredited 3rd-party auditor in order to be awarded a defense contract.
+With the inception of the phased rollout of CMMC, targeted defense contracts must now achieve and flow down CMMC compliance to subcontractors.